grindsa/acme2certifier/docs/cmp.md

 <!-- markdownlint-disable  MD013 -->
 <!-- wiki-title CA handler using CMPv2 protocol -->
-# Generic CMPv2 protocol handler
+# Generic CMPv2 Protocol Handler

-The CMPv2 protocol handler is not bound to a specific ca server.
-Certificate enrollment is done by using the [cmp application from Openssl 3.x](https://www.openssl.org/docs/manmaster/man1/openssl-cmp.html).
+The CMPv2 protocol handler is not bound to a specific CA server.
+Certificate enrollment is done using the [CMP application from OpenSSL 3.x](https://www.openssl.org/docs/manmaster/man1/openssl-cmp.html).
-That means that this handler just a wrapper calling openssl with special parameters by using the `subprocess` module.
+This handler acts as a wrapper that calls OpenSSL with specific parameters using the `subprocess` module.
 As of today, revocation operations are not supported.

-The handler has been tested against [Insta Certifier](https://www.insta.fi/en/services/cyber-security/insta-certifier)
+The handler has been tested against [Insta Certifier](https://www.insta.fi/en/services/cyber-security/insta-certifier).

-## Pre-requisites
+## Prerequisites

-You need a system using Openssl 3.x or higher.
+You need a system using OpenSSL 3.x or higher.

-Technically the ca-handler acts as registration authority towards CMPv2 server.
-That means you need to configure a registration authority on your CMPv2 server with either Refnum/PSK or certificate authentication.
-Please check your CA server documentation how to do this.
+Technically, the CA handler acts as a registration authority (RA) towards the CMPv2 server.
+This means you need to configure a registration authority on your CMPv2 server with either Refnum/PSK or certificate authentication.
+Please check your CA server documentation on how to do this.

-The configuration could be a bid tricky and may require finetuning depending on type and configuration of your CMPv2 server.
-I strongly suggest to try enrollment via command line first and adapt the ca_handler accordingly.
+The configuration can be a bit tricky and may require fine-tuning depending on the type and setup of your CMPv2 server.
+I strongly suggest trying enrollment via the command line first and adapting the CA handler accordingly.

-In my setup acme2certifier is authenticating via refnum/secret towards CMPv2 server.
-Certificate based authentication is supported as well.
-The later described ca-handler configuration maps to the below command line.
+In my setup, acme2certifier authenticates via Refnum/Secret towards the CMPv2 server.
+Certificate-based authentication is also supported.
+The CA handler configuration described below maps to the following command-line command:

 ```shell
 grindsa@ub-22:~/a2c$ openssl.exe cmp -cmd ir -server 192.168.14.137:8080 -path pkix/ -ref 1234 -secret pass:xxx -recipient "/C=DE/CN=tst_sub_ca" -cert ra_cert.pem -trusted capubs.pem -popo 0 -ignore_keyusage -extracertsout ca_certs.pem -certout test-cert.pem -csr csr.pem